Software · systems · creative infrastructure

 • Key decisions

-• Design around repeated practice, not one-time consumption
+• Design for practice, not one-time consumption

 • Make progress visible

-• Treat motivation and friction as product architecture, not decoration
+• Treat motivation and friction as architecture

 • Learning product